 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

-Baggage allowance will be confirmed in your travel documents, sent approximately 10 days prior to departure.
+A private transfer takes us to our hotel, approximately 1 hour 30 minutes by road.
+Details of your baggage allowance will be confirmed in your travel documents, sent to you approximately 10 days before departure.

-If you intend joining and leaving the party in Sicily, it is assumed, unless you have advised us otherwise, that you will join and leave the group at the Hotel D'Orange.
-If this is not your intention, please let us know in writing at least 5 weeks prior to departure.
+If you intend joining and leaving the party in Castiglione di Sicilia, we assume, unless you have advised us otherwise, that you will meet and leave the party at the Hotel Federico II .
+If this is not your intention, please let us know in writing at least 5 weeks before departure.

 Booking Your Own Travel Arrangements?